HIP-1195: Hiero hooks and an application to allowances

 executes, its initial EVM sender address is the payer of the referencing transaction.
 If this payer is throttle exempt

-(that is, a system account with entity number below accounts.lastThrottleExempt=100
+(that is, a system account with entity number below accounts.lastThrottleExempt=100), no throttles are applied.

 Otherwise, if the network is at capacity for gas usage, EVM hook execution will be throttled on that basis and the

-triggering transaction fail with a status of CONSENSUS_GAS_EXHAUSTED
+triggering transaction fail with a status of CONSENSUS_GAS_EXHAUSTED, just as a top-level contract call would.

 The network will also throttle the rate at which hooks can be created, using the same throttle buckets as for contract

-cost of the HAPI contract create operation.
+creation, with pricing similar to the current 1.00 USD cost of the HAPI contract create operation.
 (Or likely higher,

 to amortize the extra complexity of the hook lifecycle.)
 The dApps that build valuable metaprotocols using hooks may